-We are mainly Army Reservists with collect content capability and can deploy Combat Camera Teams (CCTs) and Communications Operations Officers to support Defence Strategy Communications and operational support.
+Primarily made up of Army Reservists, Operational Media and Communications Group (OM&C Gp) collect and analyse media content.
+They can deploy Combat Camera Teams (CCTs) and Communications Operations Officers to support Defence Strategic Communications.

-We are able to support various operations, projects and functions with media related expertise.
+OM&C Gp are able to support various operations, projects and functions with media related expertise including:

 - Marketing specialists

 - Digital content specialists

 Outreach Group (Outreach Gp) provides planning support to military commanders, their staff and Defence Attaché & Loan Service (DALS) personnel to enable them to deliver Outreach across the spectrum of military tasks and operational phases.

 This is done through: